Daihatsu Logo

 Daihatsu Emblem

 The stylized letter “D” is the main distinguishing mark of Daihatsu.
 It’s simple but very catchy.
-The company has never updated it, working only with the inscription.
-The shape of the symbol is associated with movement, development, dynamics, growth.
+The company has never updated it; it works only with the inscription.
+The shape of the symbol is associated with movement, development, dynamics, and growth.
 The fact that the “D” points upwards indicates a desire for progress.

 The Daihatsu brand has changed fonts several times.
 At first, the letters were handwritten and resembled Japanese characters.
 Then the style became more practical.
-The designers used a slanted sans serif typeface.
+The designers used a slanted sans-serif typeface.
 After 17 years, a wordmark with a square geometric font appeared.
-The latest version is a grotesque elongated upward with softened corners and with different thicknesses of strokes.
+The latest version is a grotesque, elongated upward, with softened corners and different stroke thicknesses.
 It vaguely resembles Artigua Semi Bold or 19-PRA Demi.

 Daihatsu Symbol

 The main color of the logo was and remains red.
-Combined with white, it creates a memorable contrasting combination.
-This bright hue is associated with Japan, which is also called the Land of the Rising Sun.
+When combined with white, it creates a memorable contrast.
+This bright hue is associated with Japan, known as the Land of the Rising Sun.